Michael-Ratcliffe/Control_Key/README.md

 #(Control)ler to (key)board
-USB controller to keyboard and mouse emulator
+Emulate a keyboard and mouse with a USB controller

 #About
 Control_Key is a cross-platform application that is available in both console and GUI versions.
-This program will work with any controller that exist in the config/gamecontrollerdb.txt database file.
+This program will work with any controller that exists in the config/gamecontrollerdb.txt database file.
 I will periodically update it to match the one from this site: https://raw.githubusercontent.com/gabomdq/SDL_GameControllerDB/master/gamecontrollerdb.txt
 There is one controller that I added that is not on this site which is the “Cideko Air Keyboard Conqueror”.
+The GUI is designed for the Xbox360 controller.
+However, many different controllers are supported.

 This program has been tested on Ubuntu 14.04, Ubuntu 15.10, Windows 8.1, and Windows 10.